 Hyperglycaemic episodes occur when the blood glucose level is too high.
-Pupils may display the following symptoms:
+Students may display the following symptoms:

-- Excessive thirst, passing urine frequently, vomiting, abdominal pain - A change of behaviour

-Care of pupils in a hyperglycaemic episode:

-Do not restrict fluid intake or access to the toilet
+- Excessive thirst, passing urine frequently, vomiting, abdominal pain - A change of behaviour - Care of students in a hyperglycaemic episode: - Do not restrict fluid intake or access to the toilet - Contact the Sanatorium and/or parents if concerned.

-In both episodes, liaise with the Duty First Aider about contacting the pupils parents/guardians.
+In both episodes, liaise with the Duty First Aider about contacting the students parents/guardians.